ppauliushchyk/elysium/README.md

 ## Description

-See a list of countries filtered by code using a GraphQL query.
+Locate a university using the autocomplete feature.

 ## Installation